fog/fog-proxmox/README.md

 See [documentation](docs/getting_started.md).

-This is not yet a stable version.
-I recommend you not to use it in production.

-Work is still in progress...

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.